 Another noticeable difference with water-based rowers is that you’ll enjoy a consistent, even resistance throughout your stroke.
 This is down to 2 main things:

 - Water-resistance is consistent from the start of the pull

 - The belt drive system means when you start to pull, the resistance is ready to go.

 They adapt to anyone using it

-Whether or not you go for a machine that has adjustable resistance, all water rowers adapt to whoever is using it.
+Whether or not you go for a machine that has adjustable resistance, all water machines adapt to whoever is using it.
 Is it some kind of mystical technology?
 Nothing so exciting.
 Water just pushes back the more you put into it.
-Anyone from a grand parent to an Olympic athlete will get the perfect workout from a water rower.
+Anyone from a grandparent to an Olympic athlete will get the perfect workout from a water rowing machine.